 Membership Booklet: updated and signed as a record of your grading.

 At Sun Bae, you will grade in Taekwondo first.
 It is much easier, especially for kids.
-It has a great philosophy of movement which is good for girls.
+It has a great philosophy of movement which is especially good for girls.
 As you progress through the Taekwondo ranks, you will then be allowed to grade in Hapkido and also Kumdo (sword).
 Each martial art style has its own system through to black belt.
 Taekwondo and Hapkido are very complimentary fighting styles and all Sun Bae classes include these styles together.
 Kumdo classes however are separate.

-You will be able to attain your black belt in all three Korean martial art styles.
+Eventually, you will be able to attain your black belt in all three Korean martial art styles.